pegg-puff/SignalProcessingProject/README.md

 ## Notes

 - All the code can be cloned and run on Google Colab.
-The graph is visible only in the colab notebook.
-In the output image it is blank for reasons I'm not able to comprehend.
+The **graph is visible only in the colab notebook**.
+In **the output image it is blank** for reasons I'm not able to comprehend.
 - The Python script uses `numpy` to read CSV data and `matplotlib` to plot it.
 Make sure both packages are installed in your Python environment.

 ## Dependencies